 Microbial community members explain variation in CDI severity.
 We next interrogated the bacterial communities at the time of C. difficile challenge (day 0) for their relationship to infection outcomes using linear discriminant analysis (LDA) effect size (LEfSe) analysis to identify individual bacterial populations that could explain the variation in disease severity.
-We split the mice into groups by severity level based on moribundity or 10 days post infection (dpi) histopathologic score for non-moribund.
+We split the mice into groups by severity level based on moribundity or 10 days post infection (dpi) histopathologic score for non-moribund mice.
 This analysis revealed bacterial operational taxonomic units (OTUs) that were significantly different at the time of challenge by the disease severity (Figure 4A).
 OTUs associated with Akkermansia, Bacteroides, Clostridium sensu stricto, and Turicibacter were detected at higher relative abundances in the mice that became moribund.
-OTUs associated with Anaerotignum, Enterocloster, and Murimonas were more abundant in the non-moribund mice that would develop only low intestinal injury.
+OTUs associated with Anaerotignum, Enterocloster, and Murimonas were more abundant in the non-moribund mice that would develop low intestinal injury.
 To understand the role of toxin activity in disease severity, we applied LEfSe to identify the OTUs at the time of challenge that most likely explain the differences between communities that had toxin activity detected at anytime point to those that did not (Figure 4B).
 An OTU associated with Bacteroides, OTU 7, associated with the presence of toxin also associated with moribundity.
 Likewise, OTUs associated with Enterocloster and Murimonas that were associated with no detected toxin also exhibited greater relative abundance in communities from non-moribund mice with a low histopathologic score.
-Lastly, we tested for correlations between the endpoint (10 dpi) relative abundances of OTUs and the histopathologic summary score (Figure 4C).
+We tested for correlations between the endpoint (10 dpi) relative abundances of OTUs and the histopathologic summary score (Figure 4C).
 The endpoint relative abundance of Bacteroides, OTU 17, was positively correlated with histopathologic score, as its day 0 relative abundance did with disease severity (Figure 4A).
-A population of Bacteroides, OTU 17, was positively correlated with the histopathologic score and were increased in the group of mice with detectable toxin.
+The population of OTU 17 was also increased in the group of mice with detectable toxin.
 We also tested for correlations between the endpoint relative abundances of OTUs and toxin activity but none were significant.
+Lastly, we tested for associations between temporal changes and disease severity (Figure S4).
+Most groups of bacteria maintained higher relative abundance, relative to the other other outcome groups, from day 0 through the end of the experiment.
 This analysis identified bacterial populations that were associated with the variation in moribundity, histopathologic score, and toxin.